nosas/blog/deep_learning_python/ch3/article.md

 - Residual networks

 The difference between each of these topologies is the type of layers and how they are connected.
-Similar to layers, each network topology has its pros, cons, and common use cases.
+Each network topology has its pros, cons, and common use cases.
 Picking the right network topology is more an art than a science, where only practice can help you become a proper neural network architect.

 #### Importance of model architecture